-The ACU Writing Center is happy to offer online tutoring for students enrolled in our online graduate programs.
+The ACU Writing Center is happy to offer asynchronous online tutoring for students enrolled in our online graduate programs (as well as students enrolled in study-abroad on any international campus).
 However, our first suggestion is always to find a face-to-face writing center in the town where you live; many university writing centers are happy to help anyone who walks in the door, including students from other universities.
-Face-to-face tutoring sessions are always more helpful than online sessions, but, in cases where you cannot find an in-person human being, here are our procedures to get help from us:
+In any case, here are our procedures to get help from us:

 1. Copy and paste the prompt for the assignment you’re working on into an email message;